 A few quick ascents come from the Winkel valley, lying on the north-eastern side of the massif.
 It can be reached from the road over Nassfeld Pass / Passo Pramolo.
 Just below the saddle, on the Italian side, there's a sharp turn (and a hut), where the forrest road deters into the valley.
 The road is closed for public traffic.

 The third option are approaches from the South.
 They all start in the beautiful and remote Val Pontebbana.
 From Pontebba, lying on the Udine-Tarvisio highway, a narrow and often bad road deters towards the West into Val Pontebana.
-One trailhead starts in Studena Bassa village, the other one by the Caserute hut, 1425m, the third option is Passo del Cason di Lanza, 1552m, from which a mountain road, closed for public traffic, ascends high towards the Carnic Alps main ridge - the trailhead is on 1750m.
+One trailhead starts in Studena Bassa village, 630 m, the other one on Carbonarie, 1055 m, the third one by the Caserute hut, 1419 m, and the last option is Passo del Cason di Lanza, 1552 m, from which a mountain road, closed for public traffic, ascends high towards the Carnic Alps main ridge - the trailhead is on 1750 m.

 The whole area is very nice for hiking.
 You can do nice round tours, crossings of the whole massif ar just one-way and back tours.
 Due to high trailheads the tours are short, but from Pontebbana valley you can choose also very long ones.
 From Passo Pramollo / Nassfeld Pass you can also do easy and panoramic hikes along the Madritschen/Madrizze ridge.
 You will gain some 400 meters of altitude, unless coming with a cable-car just on top.
 Going by the ridge avoid the devastated areas due to ski terrains - keep more towards the Italian side.